 (2).
-Such persons shall be capable of working safely on energized circuits and shall be familiar with the proper use of special precautionary techniques, personal protective equipment, insulating and shielding materials, and insulated tools.
+Such persons must be capable of working safely on energized circuits and must be familiar with the proper use of special precautionary techniques, personal protective equipment, insulating and shielding materials, and insulated tools.

 (3) General requirements - High voltage lines.

 (i) You must not perform any work, you must not pile, store, or otherwise handle any material, you must not erect or dismantle any scaffolding, commercial signs, or structures, nor must you operate any tools, machinery or equipment within the specified minimum distances from any energized high voltage electrical conductor capable of energizing the material or equipment; except where the electrical distribution and transmission lines have been deenergized and visibly grounded at point of work, or where insulating barriers not a part of or an attachment to the equipment have been erected, to prevent physical contact with the lines, you must operate equipment proximate to, under, over, by, or near powerlines only in accordance with the following:

 (ii) For lines rated 50 kv. or below, minimum clearance between the lines and any part of the equipment or load must be 10 feet.

 (iii) For lines rated over 50 kv. minimum, clearance between the lines and any part of the equipment or load must be 10 feet plus 0.4 inch for each 1 kv. over 50 kv., or twice the length of the line insulator but never less than 10 feet.

 (b) Overhead electric lines.
 Where overhead electric conductors are encountered in proximity to a work area, you must be responsible for:

 (i) Ascertaining the voltage and minimum clearance distance required, and

 (ii) Maintaining the minimum clearance distance, and